Thinking of creating a new

 > gem install -v 7.0.3 --no-prerelease --no-document rails Fetching tzinfo-2.0.4.gem ... ...
 Successfully installed actioncable-7.0.3 Successfully installed rails-7.0.3 35 gems installed > > rails -v Rails 7.0.3

-We now have Rails 7 installed inside the container.
-If you exit from the container shell, you’ll lose this installation and you will have to run it again.
+Rails 7 installed inside the container.
+However, if you exit from the container shell, you’ll lose this installation and you will have to run it again.
 That is because, on exiting the container shell the docker engine will delete the container and all its data.

 Create a new project - Ruby on Rails